 Working with the sector will provide us the opportunity to listen to their needs, re-examine existing programs and create a plan that guides our future programs and supports to advance the industries and the economy.

 Input and feedback received will contribute to identifying priorities, challenges and opportunities and guide where to focus action plans and outcomes in the strategy.

-As part of the public engagement session in May, we are also seeking input on the process and how to best engage on this topic over early summer 2019.
+Topics and methods for focused engagement are being determined and will reflect what we heard at the May engagement session.
 We are anticipating a series of smaller, more focused meetings will take place in Whitehorse, as well as other Yukon communities.

 Dates and locations will be shared once those details are confirmed.

 An online feedback tool will also be available.